Number of 401(k) Millionaires Surges

 Good news for many who are saving for retirement: During the second quarter, 168,000 people with 401(k)s managed by Fidelity Investments were millionaires, having at least $1 million in their accounts, per a press release.
 That's a record high, USA Today reports.
 It's also up 41% from last year's number of 119,000, CNBC reports.
 "The stock market's performance over the past several years has definitely helped retirement savers, but now would be a good time for investors to take a moment and make sure they are doing their part to meet their retirement goals," says a Fidelity exec in a statement.
 Fidelity is one of the US' largest administrators of workplace retirement accounts.

 The average 401(k) contribution rate, not counting employer match, is 8.6%, a nearly 10-year high; the average 401(k) balance is $104,000, just below 2017's all-time high of $104,300.
 As for individual retirement accounts, there are another 155,849 IRA millionaires whose accounts are managed by Fidelity; the average IRA balance is $106,900, an almost 7% increase from a year ago.
 Fidelity notes the number of 18-to-34-year-olds contributing to an individual retirement account has increased 19% compared to a year ago.
-(Read more retirement savings stories.)
+(More retirement savings stories.)

 Get the news faster.